AI4Bharat/transactional-voice-ai/entity/README.md

 The final prediction is a list of dictionaries.

 ## Closed Set Entities
-These are predicted using a regex based keyword-search.
+These are predicted using a regex-based keyword search.
 All the variations which correspond to the supported entities need to be defined in the YAML files under `entity/data/variations`.
 The schema for the YAML is given below:
 ```yaml
 entity_type_1:
     entity_val_1a: